sashadt/docs/docs/dtgateway_systemalerts.md

 }
 ```

-The result includes the alert name, condition, email addresses, description and duration.
+The result includes the alert name, condition, email addresses, description, duration and enabled/disabled status.
-It also alert status info such as `isInAlert` which indicates whether it is still active
+It also includes alert status info such as `isInAlert` which indicates whether it is still active
 or not, `inTime` which represents the time the alert became active, `emailSent` which,
 as the name suggests, indicates if email was sent, and `message` which is similar to the
 description.